 Proofreaders need to have patience, an eye for detail and excellent mastery of the English language.
-Knowledge of word processing programs such as Microsoft Word and/or Google Docs is helpful.
+Additionally, proofreaders often need to have familiarity with different formatting styles, such as the MLA Handbook, Chicago Manual of Style and the AP Stylebook, to meet their client’s requirements.
+Knowledge of word processing programs such as Microsoft Word or Google Docs is also helpful.

 There are no formal qualifications required, although some of the better-paying proofreading jobs want applicants with at least one year of experience.
-A high school diploma and associate degree are also preferred for certain jobs.
+A high school diploma, associate degree, college degree or master’s degree are also preferred for certain jobs.

 Although no formal requirements are necessary to become a proofreader, there are a few ways you can sharpen your skills.
 Here are some ideas: